Day 1: May 12th | Afternoon

 The session aims to have contributions form non-EU leading experts about the strengths and weaknesses of seven countries (Japan, South Korea, USA, Singapore, Taiwan, India, China) in the semiconductor value chain and propose recommendations for international research cooperation.

-8:55 – 9:15 Rakesh Kumar, Chair of IEEE Future Directions, DataPort, Past-chair IEEE Roadmaps, (India and USA)
+8:55 – 9:15 Rakesh Kumar, Chair of IEEE Future Directions, DataPort, Past-chair IEEE Roadmaps, (USA)

 9:15 – 9:45 Yong Ilan, IEEE Division 1 Director, member of the IEEE Board of Directors, (China and Singapore)